trixi-framework/Trixi.jl/docs/src/multi-physics_coupling.md

 We then define two coupling functions, one that transforms $u_A$ into $u_B$ and one that goes the other way.

-In their minimal form they take the position vector `x` and state vector `u` and return the transformed variables.
+In their minimal form they take the position vector $x$ and state vector $u$ and return the transformed variables.
 Examples can be seen in `examples/structured_2d_dgsem/elixir_advection_coupled.jl`.